Meet the Faculty

 Robert K. Pitt

 PhD (Rice U)Aimee Placas holds a PhD in Anthropology from Rice University.
-She has presented and published on issues related to the anthropology of money, consumerism, kinship, gender and sexuality, and Europeanization.
-She's currently writing a book on the story of consumer credit's emergence in Greece over the past 15 years, from the first credit cards to the first personal bankruptcies.
+She has presented and published on issues related to the anthropology of money, consumer credit, consumption, kinship, and gender and sexuality.
 More...

 PUBLICATIONS:Exploring modernity in the architraves and ceilings at the Mnesiklean Propylaia The Propylaea of the Acropolis at Athens since the 17th C: Their Decay and Restoration Byzantium Matures: Choices, sensitivities and modes of expression (11th to 15th centuries) Structural Relations Between the Propylaea and the NW Building the Athenian Acropolis Θηβαίς